 The Southern Resident orcas face three main threats:

 - Disturbance from noise and vessel traffic

 The task force set up work groups to focus on each of these threats.
 We have been leading the group focused on toxic contaminants.
 This team is working to identify how the state can help reduce the impacts of human-caused contamination on the orcas.
-Drawing from the closely aligned Puget Sound Action Agenda
+Drawing from the closely aligned Puget Sound Action Agenda, the contaminants group:

 - Identifies actions most likely to be implemented and have a beneficial impact on southern resident killer whales.

 - Provides the Governor’s task force with decision-making support.

 - Helps develop a strategic package for short-term and long-term actions.